awsdocs/aws-ruby-developer-guide/doc_source/tls-version.rst

    cd /path/to/openssl
    bin/openssl version

-This latter method may not work with all installations of Ruby.
+This latter method might not work with all installations of Ruby.

-Upgrading TLS Support
+Upgrading TLS support
 =====================

-If the version of OpenSSL used by your Ruby is less than 1.0.1, upgrade your Ruby or OpenSSL installation using your system package manager, Ruby installer, or Ruby manager as described in Ruby's `installation guide`_.
-If you are installing Ruby `from source`_, install the `latest OpenSSL`_ first, and pass ``--with-openssl-dir=/path/to/upgraded/openssl`` when running ``./configure``.
+If the version of OpenSSL used by your Ruby installation is earlier than 1.0.1, upgrade your Ruby or OpenSSL installation using your system package manager, Ruby installer, or Ruby manager, as described in Ruby's `installation guide`_.
+If you're installing Ruby `from source`_, install the `latest OpenSSL`_ first, and then pass ``--with-openssl-dir=/path/to/upgraded/openssl`` when running ``./configure``.

 .. _installation guide: https://www.ruby-lang.org/en/documentation/installation/
 .. _from source: https://www.ruby-lang.org/en/documentation/installation/#building-from-source